Setting a client's gravity in a tag's @on_match@ is broken

 - Setting the gravity of a client only works on the first view (possibly related to the above bug?)

-#5 Updated by Sae Hirak almost 9 years ago
+#5 Updated by Sae Hirak over 9 years ago

 Okay... so it seems that when a tag's